pklosko/5LEDpuzzle/README.md

       - Port David's sketch to ATtiny13
       - Add some fetures
           - DeepSleep
-          - Init value of LEDS
+          - Random/Last init value of LEDs
           - Time limit for the solution
           - Bargraph